Your Honour Lois Mitchell,

 They include construction workers and gardeners, planners and administrators, artists and scholars, architects and designers – including the landscape design firm of Nelson Byrd Woltz.
 They include dedicated members of the Ismaili and other Muslim communities in Alberta – and other parts of Canada, the remarkable family of the University of Alberta, governmental officials at all levels, and those who serve the Aga Khan Trust for Culture and the Aga Khan Development Network.

-At the heart of their efforts, of course, was the inspiring power of the Islamic Garden itself.
-For a central part of the Garden tradition is the high calling of human stewardship, our responsibility to honor, to protect, and to share the gifts of the natural world.
+At the heart of their efforts, of course, was the inspiring power of the Islamic garden itself.
+For a central part of the garden tradition is the high calling of human stewardship, our responsibility to honour, to protect, and to share the gifts of the natural world.

 One of the great questions facing humanity today is how we can honour what is distinctive about our separate identities – and, at the same time, welcome a diversity of identities as positive elements in our lives.

 This city and this country have been among the world leaders in providing positive answers to that ancient question.
 The project we inaugurate today is a beautiful extension of that Canadian tradition.